Microsoft 365 integration (formally Smart Calendar)

-The Smart Calendar service uses Microsoft Graph to receive notifications from users’ calendars.
+The Microsoft 365 integration service uses Microsoft Graph to receive notifications from users’ calendars.

-Which user calendars does Condeco subscribe to via the MS Graph API?
+Which user calendars does Condeco subscribe to via the Microsoft Graph API?

-Condeco can only subscribe to the calendars of users who have agreed to the access!
+Condeco can only subscribe to the calendars of users who have agreed to grant access!

-What additional information does Condeco store for Smart Calendar?
+What additional information does Condeco store for the Microsoft 365 integration?

-There are two scenarios where Condeco stores information for Smart Calendar as described below.
+There are two scenarios where Condeco stores information for the Microsoft 365 integration as described below.
 If neither of the conditions is met, the notification from Graph API is ignored and no further details of the appointment are accessed or stored.